-When I was researching sustainable ethical clothing for kids I was struck by just how much of it centred on organic cotton, but not all organic cotton is the same.
+Although not all kids clothing under the ethical banner is made from natural fibre, it is a very high percentage.
+You’ll find that the vas majority of brands listed here have organic cotton as their fibre of choice, but not all organic cotton is the same.
 If you’re going to spend the extra money for a premium product you need to ask a few questions to make sure it’s worth it.

 - Is the fibre independently certified as being organically grown?
 It’s very easy to just label something as organic, I would only trust something certified by an independent organisation like The Soil Association or GOTS.